Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/New-MsolLicenseOptions.md

 ## DESCRIPTION
 The **New-MsolLicenseOptions** cmdlet creates a License Options object.
-This cmdlet disables specific service plans when assigning a user a license using the [Add-MsolUser](./Add-MsolUser.md) and [Set-MsolUserLicense](./Set-MsolUserLicense.md) cmdlets.
+This cmdlet disables specific service plans when assigning a user a license using the [Set-MsolUserLicense](./Set-MsolUserLicense.md) cmdlet.

 ## EXAMPLES